Silent Assault: Reception

 A writer of French magazine Joystick, scoring Silent Assault an 81%, called it an "excellent platform game", praising its challenge and varied level design.
 His only criticism was the "jerky" movement of the character being controlled.
 On the other hand, Aktueller Software Markt was very harsh towards the game, criticizing its presentation, ridiculously easy-to-defeat enemies and bosses, and bad storyline.
+Ultimate Ninendo, according to Moby Games, gave a 10% score, recommending it "only if you’re looking to laugh and/or scratch your head".